Original Policy Date:

 - Student Employee – needs to be identified and approved by the supervisor.

-- Student – active in an organization on campus.
+- Student – active in an organization on campus or representing department, with approval by supervising professor.

 Restrictions for Student Drivers